2002 NBA draft

 The draft class was relatively weak outside of the top prospects.
 Several players selected early had promising careers that ended prematurely due to injury, including Yao Ming, Williams and Dajuan Wagner.
 Nevertheless, Yao was named a Hall of Famer—a selection predicated as much on his role in popularizing basketball in China as it was for his on-court play.
+Three players selected in this draft - including Yao, second-round pick Carlos Boozer and Rookie of the Year Amar'e Stoudemire - would be named to the All-NBA Team during their careers.
+Caron Butler was the only other player to become an All-Star.
+First-round pick Tayshaun Prince was also named to the NBA All-Defensive Team four times.

-Udonis Haslem is the last remaining active player from the 2002 class, though he went undrafted.
+As of the end of the 2022–23 NBA season, Udonis Haslem was the last remaining active draft-eligible player from the 2002 class, though he went undrafted (he made his NBA debut the following season).
+He stopped playing after the 2022–23 season.

 Nine of the players selected in this draft never played in an NBA game throughout their professional basketball careers.
 Three of those players were the sole selection of the draft from their respective teams: Peter Fehse (Seattle's only pick), Marcus Taylor (Minnesota's only pick) and Mladen Šekularac (Dallas' only pick).

 Draft selections

 Notable undrafted players

 These eligible players were not selected in this draft but played at least one game in the NBA.